 Since April 1, 2017, Serbia levies a 20% on non-resident providers of electronic services.
 There is no registration threshold, so foreign businesses must register for VAT in Serbia upon their very first sale.
 Foreign businesses may need to hire a local tax representative.

-For further information, have a look at the Tax Administration of Republic of Serbia site.
+For further information, take a look at the Tax Administration of Republic of Serbia site.

 Singapore